 So does the three-of-a-kind 108 represent a safe bet, or is it a gamble too far these days?
 Well, so far, only the Hyundai i10 – with its spacious interior and generous equipment levels – has had the measure of the Volkswagen up/Seat Mii/ Skoda Citigo (now dead) trio.

-From the off, the Peugeot has all the important boxes ticked: it’s cheap to buy, frugal to run, has small dimensions and cheeky looks.
-This latest model also adds equipment such as a touchscreen infotainment system, air conditioning, plus automatic headlights and wipers.
+Still, from the off, the Peugeot has all the important boxes ticked: it’s cheap to buy, frugal to run, has small dimensions and cheeky looks.
+It also has equipment such as a touchscreen infotainment system, air-conditioning, plus automatic headlights and wipers.

 The old Peugeot 108 was always an excellent city car.
 Its willing little three-cylinder engine, in town at least, gave nippy performance and emitted a pleasant thrum that meant working it hard wasn’t a chore on the ears.
 The same wasn’t true at motorway speeds, where the engine noise soon manifested itself as a constant and annoying drone.
 Peugeot has looked to address this in the new model and it’s something VW managed with the Up.

 The Peugeot 108 is fun little car that’s perfect for the city